trending_up Reporting

 Launch OBI Endowment Investment Summary by Pool

-• For each award, how many shares does it have and in which pools are they invested?
+• For each award, how many shares does it have, and in which pools are they invested?

-• The Selection Criteria section is located on the left hand side of the screen.
+• The Selection Criteria section is located on the left side of the screen.
 Instructions are on the first tab.

 • For additional information, refer to BI Publisher Reports